snax4a/shy/README.md

 6. Open pgAdmin and connect to localhost.

-7. Create a database called `shy` then adjust the DATABASE_URL in local.env.js to add your credentials and connect to this database.
+7. Create a database called `shy` then adjust the DATABASE_URL in local.env.js to set the URI with your credentials for this database.

 ## Running tests, creating builds & deploying to Heroku